jozefizso/apimonitor/Readme.txt

 API Monitor is a software that monitors and displays API calls made by applications and services.
 Its a powerful tool for seeing how applications and services work or for tracking down problems that you have in your own applications.

-This is a Standalone Edition of API Monitor.
-For more information and to download installers, please see http://www.rohitab.com/apimonitor
+This is a Portable Edition of API Monitor that runs without installing files.
+For more information and to download the Standard Edition with installers, please see http://www.rohitab.com/apimonitor

 Useful Links
 ============